emailit2me2/testaframe/README.rst

 making your desktop machine unusable for anything else.
 So start up a VNC server and a VNC viewer and then run the tests pointing to that display.
   DISPLAY=localhost:7 nosetests run_local.py -v

+The our_envs.py file will need to be customized for your project/company.

 Files
 Test files should end in _test.py if they should be discovered, and _tst.py